lsblakk/pystar/docs/webapp.rst

-Part XX Test your Django Project
+Part 7: Test your Django Project
 =======================================

 #.
 Run the default Django tests